lewisMVP/cv-midterm/README.md

 - **Part B: 3D Reconstruction** - Uses stereo image pairs to compute disparity maps with StereoBM and StereoSGBM, followed by 3D point cloud reconstruction.
 The fundamental matrix and epipolar lines validate the stereo geometry.
 - **Part C: Image Stitching** - Stitches multiple images into a panorama using ORB feature detection, homography estimation with RANSAC, and linear alpha blending for seamless transitions.

-The source code is available in this repository, with detailed documentation in the `report/main.pdf`.

 ## Technologies Used

 - **Back-end**: